cunarist/solie/documentation/docs/developing.md

 ## Procedure

 1. Install `Miniconda`[🔗](https://docs.conda.io/en/latest/miniconda.html).
-1. If you are using Visual Studio code, copy `./automate/vscode_settings.json` to `./.vscode/vscode_settings.json`.
-This makes the project folder ready for Solie development.
-1. Prepare the conda environment with the command below.
+2. Prepare the conda environment with the command below.

    ```bash
    conda env update --file environment.yaml
    ```

-1. The user interface can be changed by editing the `./craft/user_interface.ui` file with the `Qt Designer`.
+3. The user interface can be changed by editing the `./craft/user_interface.ui` file with the `Qt Designer`.
 Open it with below terminal command.

    ```bash
    pyside6-designer
    ```

-1. After editing the UI file, you have to compile it as a module.
+4. After editing the UI file, you have to compile it as a Python module.

    ```bash
    pyside6-uic craft/user_interface.ui > module/user_interface.py
    ```

-1. Make a code commit in a branch other than `main` and request a merge afterwards.
+5. Make a commit in a branch other than `main` and create a pull request.

 ## Rules